gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 var cli = require('cli');
 ```

-We run again the application via the container used before
+We run again the application using the same instruction as before

 ```bash
 $ docker run --rm -it -v $PWD/app:/app myapp_dev_environment main.js